FAIR Orlando Personal Property Search Guide

 Match intended use before comparing convenience

-The right personal property appraisal path depends on why the report is needed.
-Estate, probate, insurance, donation, divorce, equitable distribution, sale planning, collection management, and damage-loss work can require different value definitions, effective dates, inspection notes, and report structures.
+The right path depends on why the report is needed.
+Estate, probate, insurance, donation, divorce, equitable distribution, sale planning, collection management, and damage-loss work can all require different report support.

 • For estate, probate, divorce, or equitable distribution, confirm fair market value basis, valuation date, neutrality, and written report expectations.